nkululekojonas/bin/README.md

 # Shell Utilities

-A collection of Bash scripts and utilities for automating tasks and streamlining workflows on macOS.
+Welcome to my bin, a collection of Bash scripts and utilities for automating tasks and streamlining workflows on macOS.
 This repository includes various scripts for system administration, development, and other automation needs.

 ## Getting Started